5 Benefits of Affirmative Organizational Development Consulting

 Your professional community is tasked with an ambitious goal: to provide healing, recovery, and wellbeing to the people you serve.
 You may be clear on the clinical problems your clinic or practice address, but are you clear on the populations you serve?
 Are you prepared to serve everyone who walks in your door?
 You likely want to be, but with more people in sexuality-, gender-, and relationship-expansive communities seeking treatment, you may feel like you’re unprepared.

-Affirmative organizational consulting entails forming an empowered partnership with a team of professionals.
+The benefits of affirmative organizational consulting are many and involve the forming of an empowered partnership with a team of professionals.
 These consultants are prepared to assist your clinic or group practice in becoming a leader in LGBTQIA+-, consensually non-monogamous-, and kink-affirmative community mental health.
 Partnering with a consultant can help you with strategic planning, needs assessments, program development, resource development, and evaluation processes (Motes & Hess, 2006).
 Affirmative organizational consulting is focused keenly on the needs of populations that are currently underserved both in your practice and the wider community in which you work.

 Prudence Brown (1995), an urban housing and philanthropic consultant, describes the multiple roles a consultant can take on depending on your needs.
 A consultant can be a scientist, a judge, an educator, a technical assistant, a facilitator, a historian, a coach, a planner, a creative problem solver, a co-learner, a fundraising resource, a public relations representative, a writer, or an advisor.
 Most importantly, your consultant is your guide through organizational change, and a cheerleader who helps empower you to make the time and take advantage of the resources available to become a leader in affirmative therapy.
-This article will review some of the ways in which an affirmative organizational consultant can support your efforts.
+This article will review five benefits of affirmative organization development consulting as well as some of the ways in which an affirmative organizational consultant can support your efforts.

 1. Affirmative organizational development consulting focuses on the community and culture of your clinic, organization, or practice